4dxrsh/atmos-ai/README.md

 *   **Scale** air quality monitoring to entire cities at a fraction of the hardware cost.

 ## 🧠 Model Architecture
-The repository currently hosts the primary **AtmosModel** engine.
+This repository contains the primary **AtmosModel** engine.
 Key technical features include:
 *   **Graph-Based Spatiotemporal Modeling:** Uses GNNs to capture the non-linear relationships between neighboring sensor nodes.
 *   **Feature Fusion:** Designed to integrate diverse data streams including humidity, temperature, and particulate matter ($PM_{2.5}$ / $PM_{10}$).
 *   **Virtual Sensor Inference:** A custom-weighted logic that allows the model to act as a software-defined sensor for any given coordinate within the trained graph.